bmdyy/slae-32-exam/A5/linux-x86-adduser.md

 00000023  CD80              int 0x80				; open(...)
 ```

-Assembly code from here on was incorrectly disassembled by ndisasm.
-I will include it anyways, but What actually happens is:
+**Assembly code from here on was incorrectly disassembled by ndisasm.
+I will include it anyways, but What actually happens is:**
----

 `buf` is a predefined series of characters with the value
 `"user:Azw17cTnnJAAA:0:0::/:/bin/sh\n"`